New York-Style Coffee Cake Crumb Muffins

 - Add the egg, egg yolk, vanilla extract and buttermilk and mix until all has been incorporated and batter is light and fluffy.

-- Using a ¼ cup measuring cup, divide up batter into prepared muffin pan.
-Then, sprinkle a generous amount of the crumb topping on top.
+- Using a ¼ cup measuring cup (**see NOTES below), divide up batter into prepared muffin pan.
+Then, sprinkle a generous amount of the crumb topping on top, using your fingers to pinch the dough into a crumbly mixture, if not already.
 Do not press the crumb topping into the batter.
 Just let it sit on top.

 - Bake for 20 minutes or until crumbs are golden and a toothpick inserted into the middle comes out clean.
 (Note: I did stick my muffins under the broiler at about the 15 minute baking mark so the tops would get nice and brown.
 If you do this, make sure to watch it carefully.
 You do not have to do the broiler step and can omit it completely.)